The Seattle Kraken still faces a lot of NHL uncertainty, but its Northgate practice facility is full speed ahead

 So, you can’t be finishing one season too far after July if you want the next one starting by October or November.

 With logistics like those to juggle — and the league should announce some plans by next week — building an $80-million Kraken headquarters seems pretty straightforward.
-At least, it has been thus far, compared to having to suspend a 44-million-pound roof at what’s now Climate Pledge Arena during that construction adventure.
+At least it has been thus far, compared to having to suspend a 44-million-pound roof at what’s now Climate Pledge Arena during that construction adventure.

 Yes, the practice facility has gone a lot more smoothly, despite losing time to COVID-19 shutdowns.
-The player portion of the venue — including the locker room, lounge and main ice surface — is to be finalized July 15, while the public areas, two remaining ice surfaces and yes, the bar, should be done Sept.
+The players’ portion of the venue — including the locker room, lounge and main ice surface — is to be finalized July 15, while the public areas, two remaining ice surfaces and yes, the bar, should be done Sept.
 1.

-Alexandra Mandrycky, the Kraken’s director of hockey strategy and research, was the team’s only hockey operations employee on Tuesday’s tour.
+Alexandra Mandrycky, the Kraken’s director of hockey strategy and research, was the team’s only hockey operations employee on the tour Tuesday.
 As Humphrey led the media procession from the player lounge and up the locker room staircase to administrative offices, she pointed at a set of partially framed-off spaces.

 “One of those will probably be my office,’’ she said, chuckling.